IRA Contribution Limits 2023 – 2024: What Changed?

 Modified Adjusted Gross Income (MAGI)

 Modified adjusted gross income (MAGI) is an important number.
-First of all, it determines whether you can contribute to a Roth IRA and if you can deduct contributions to a Traditional IRA.
+It determines whether you can contribute to a Roth IRA and if you can deduct contributions to a Traditional IRA.
 We recommend that you consult with a tax advisor to determine if you qualify for a partial deduction or full deduction.
-These income ranges all increased for 2023.
+These income ranges all increased for 2025.

 Traditional IRAs